crazyyy/bestvpn/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 * copy metadata from original images to webp variants
 * EWWW I.O. as a stand-alone tool
 * If you would like to help translate this plugin in your language, get started here: http://translate.ewww.io/projects/ewww-image-optimizer/

+= 2.4.5 =
+* fixed: warning on settings page for implode() function
+* fixed: notice on admin pages with get_home_url() function
+* updated: gifsicle works again on Windows XP and Server 2003
+* added: filter to allow changing time period for scheduled optimization

 = 2.4.4 =
 * fixed: Alt WebP Rewriting unable to find images when WP url and Site url are different (subdirectory install)